LoyolaChicagoCS/gradhandbook/source/general.rst

 --------------------------

 Regardless of the MS program in which you're enrolled, your first adviser will be the Graduate Program Director (abbreviated **GPD**), gpd@cs.luc.edu.
 The current director is Dr. Andrew N. Harrington.
 You are expected to confer with him about your initial course of study in pursuit of your degree.
-You should be assigned an advisor for later semesters to consult about the progression of your academic program.
+You should be assigned an advisor for later semesters, to consult about the progression of your academic program.
 The GPD is also available for further discussion of your progress in the program and your future plans.